Taxpayers foot bill to supply legislators, army of aides

 They went through a vast amount of food and drink, often for community events or for groups visiting the Capitol, with costs that sometimes ran in the hundreds, even thousands of dollars.

 To decorate their own offices, lawmakers can order up government-paid custom framing, sometimes to display pictures of themselves.
 The AP review found about half the 203-member House ordered framing last year.
-Members are allowed to take the framed pictures and documents with them when they leave office; those left behind can end up being thrown out.

 During his final week in office in November 2018, before he retired after 26 years, state Rep. Bill Keller went on a framing spree, including five photos of himself on the House floor and two of himself holding what were described in the invoice as Pennsylvania trophies.

 Lawmakers’ names are plastered on their Capitol office doors and on the district office buildings found throughout the state.
-One lawmaker ordered a pair of custom wooden state seals fabricated to include his name, at a cost of nearly $600.

 The Legislature spent more than $50,000 on signs in 2018-19.
 The costs varied widely, as did the type of sign — from a humble door marker to a large outdoor display with the legislator’s name illuminated.
-The Senate requires two bids for district office signs that have graphics.

 Rep. Steve Malagari, a Democrat from Lansdale, hired a sign business on his block to fabricate a main exterior sign, a brushed aluminum “suite marker,” a vinyl sign for the front window and a 2-foot-by-3-foot sandwich board to catch pedestrians.
 The cost was nearly $1,300.